 Yvonne and I have been actively involved in military ministry in the military “hub” of Norfolk-Virginia Beach for 19 years.
-Prior to moving here, we spent 20 years in the United States Navy.
+We spent 20 years in the United States Navy.
 I was an enlisted electronics technician for 10 years, and a Navy chaplain for another 10 years.
-I experienced military life on a daily basis, both as an enlisted man and as an officer.
-People who have never been in the military have no experience, or understanding, what these young people deal with.
-So it’s important to us to encourage and train churches and other couples how to intentionally minister to the military.
+I experienced military life both as an enlisted man and as an officer.
+People who have never been in the military have no experience, or understanding, what these young people deal with on a daily basis.
+So it’s important to us to encourage and train churches and other couples how to INTENTIONALLY minister to the military.

 Many people, including some who are new to life in the military, think serving in the military is just like any other job.
 But it is not!

 The military is unique.
-It is, first and foremost, a war-fighting institution with its own language, values, customs, and culture.
+First and foremost it is a war-fighting institution.
+It has its own language, values, customs, and culture.
 In addition, the military maintains restricted access to its installations for national security reasons.
-This effectively creates a barrier between the military community and the surrounding civilian population; producing a subculture within the society at large.
+This effectively puts a barrier of sorts between the military community and the surrounding civilian population.
+It creates a subculture within the larger population.

 The vast majority of those serving in the military are young adults between the ages of 18 and 25.
-Young men and women who, prior to entering the military, may have been flipping burgers at McDonald’s or bagging groceries at a local supermarket.
-These young people quickly become highly trained and motivated warriors, holding amazingly powerful weapons in their hands.
+Young men and women who, prior to entering the military, may have been flipping burgers at McDonald’s or bagging groceries at the local supermarket.
+These young people quickly become highly trained and motivated warriors.
+They often hold the world’s most powerful weapons in their hands.

 The military strives to instill character traits such as duty, honor, and commitment in these young warriors.
 It trains them to live in an authoritarian environment where immediate and unquestioned obedience to commands is required and enforced.
-It severely changes their lives, and even restricts and controls their free time!
+Severely changing their lives, it even restricts and controls their free time!
 This forced regimentation often comes as a shock to a new enlistee.
-As a teenager she may have just started asserting her independence from mom and dad.
+As a teenager, she may have just started asserting her independence from mom and dad.

 A significant number of these young people are geographically removed from the influence of their family and friends.
-For the first time in their lives they may have large amounts of spending money.
+And for the first time in their lives may have large amounts of discretionary spending money.
 They are surrounded by other young men and women from vastly different cultural backgrounds.
-So without family influence nearby, their new financial freedom, and increased peer pressure, they often begin making poor personal choices.
-Many turn to alcohol, drugs, or sexual activity for entertainment.
+Without their family’s influence nearby, their new financial freedom, and increased peer pressure, they often begin making poor personal choices.
+Many begin turning to alcohol, drugs, or sexual activity for entertainment.

 For many young people, joining the military was supposed to be an exciting adventure.
 It was marketed as an opportunity to “see the world” and “be all that you can be.”
 They may even have accepted the idea that joining the military was an easy way to pay for college.

 But for most of them, the reality turns out to be something far different!
 They experience long, grueling, 12 to 18 hour work days.
-This is followed by additional hours of watch standing and studying for promotion exams.
-Then there are the endless “cleaning” details.
+These are followed by additional hours of watch standing and studying for promotion exams.
+Then there are also the endless cleaning details.
 For many, something as basic as sleep becomes a prized and precious commodity.

-A sailor’s life aboard a Navy ship literally involves eating, sleeping, working and playing on a floating factory.
+Aboard a Navy ship, a sailor’s life literally involves eating, sleeping, working and playing on a floating factory.
 This can last for weeks and months at a time.
-Sailors with families must often cope with long and unexpected periods of separation.
-In the midst of all this ‘busyness’, they have to deal with extended periods of inactivity and boredom.
+Sailors with families often have to cope with long and unexpected periods of separation from their loved ones.
+In the midst of all this busyness, they still have to deal with extended periods of inactivity and boredom.

 Because the military is a war-fighting institution, the greatest stressor service members face is the possibility of dying.
-These young warriors face grave dangers in combat, or even in their day to day jobs.
-They face the very real possibility of being killed, or watching a friend die.
-Worst of all, they may have to face killing another human being in the line of duty.
+These young warriors face grave dangers in combat, and even in their day to day jobs.
+When they enter combat they face the very real possibility of being killed or watching a friend die.
+But worst of all, they may have to face killing another human being in the line of duty.

-Jeffrey Hyman noted in an article entitled, Suicide Incidence and Risk Factors in an Active Duty US Military Population that,
+Jeffrey Hyman noted in his article entitled, Suicide Incidence and Risk Factors in an Active Duty US Military Population that,

 “The suicide rate increased for all services between 2005 and 2007.
 The increase was greatest for the Regular Army and National Guard.”